When people talk about international SEO, they often focus on expanding into new markets, countries, and languages to increase their market share.

 One of the biggest opportunities for single-country language optimisation is America, due to the vast number of people who speak Spanish as a first language.

-In fact, there are approximately 40-million people in the United States who speak Spanish as their primary language, representing around 12 per cent of the total population, and the state of New Mexico has Spanish declared as the official language.
+There are over 40 million people in the United States who speak Spanish as their primary language, representing around 12% of the total population, and the state of New Mexico has Spanish declared as the official language.

 Regional variations in country codes

-When implementing HREFLANG, and optimising your website correctly for international SEO, it’s important that you use the correct ISO country and language codes, as well as regional variants.
+When implementing hreflang and optimising your website correctly for international SEO, it’s important to use the correct ISO country and language codes, as well as regional variants.

 That being said, a single language such as Spanish can be quite complex, as the below table shows: